 Sometimes medical tests are necessary to confirm a diagnosis or to help identify another cause for your symptoms.
-These include:
+For example:

-- Scrotal ultrasound to check blood flow.
+- Scrotal ultrasound.
+This type of ultrasound is used to check blood flow.
 Decreased blood flow to the testicle is a sign of testicular torsion.
-But ultrasound doesn't always detect the reduced blood flow, so the test may not rule out testicular torsion.
+But ultrasound doesn't always detect the reduced blood flow, so the test might not rule out testicular torsion.

-- Surgery is sometimes necessary to determine whether your symptoms are caused by testicular torsion or another condition.
+- Surgery.
+Surgery might be necessary to determine whether your symptoms are caused by testicular torsion or another condition.

 - Somani BK, et al. Testicular torsion.
 BMJ.
 2010;341:c3213.